hyesunyun/recipe-book/content/recipes/sujeonggwa.md

 4. Add the dark brown sugar and let it boil.
 5. Strain the liquid to get rid of the cinnamon and ginger.
 6. Cool and store in bottles.
 7. You can serve it hot or cold.
-Add pine nuts and dried persimmons as toppings but not necessary.
+Optional: add pine nuts and dried persimmons as toppings.